bpezzullo/UFO-sightings/README.md

 ## Assignment

 There are 2 directories in the repository.
 The first one covers the main request to filter by date.
 The below picture shows what it would look like.
+Open the index.html file under the directory to see the application.
+Enter a date and hit the filter button to filter down the data.
+If you enter an invalid date an alert message will pop up.

 ![UFO Sightings Level 1](Annotation 2020-09-08 174529.png)

 The second directory is called Level2 and includes the request to filter on all the fields.
 That was provided and some of the fields City, state and shape are multi-selection capable.
 Below is a screenshot of the webpage look.
+Opend the index.html file from the Level2 directory to see the application.
+Enter a date or any other input to filter down the data.
+The city, state and shape are multi select fields.

 * [UFO Sightings Level 2](Annotation 2020-09-08 174031.png)

 ## Background